DreamerMind/blog/docs/posts/2025_introspection.md

 Opportunities will come.
 As time pass we will see how this article age.
 The experienced ML practitioner, I am, can already tell you: it's certainty not a good predictor of the future ;) .
 Still, turning a page, maybe I will be able to refer to it as a good compass of my past self.
-In the meantime, let's be assured next articles will be far more technical: doh !
+In the meantime, let's be assured that the next articles will be far more technical: doh !